Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 * **Set clear priorities** - Use task priorities to help team members focus on the most important work first
 * **Provide detailed descriptions** - Include enough context in task descriptions so assignees understand what needs to be done
-* **Assign appropriately** - Match tasks to team members based on their expertise (DS for technical issues, business experts for domain knowledge)
+* **Assign appropriately** - Match tasks to team members based on their expertise (DS for technical issues, business experts for domain knowledge, etc.)
 * **Resolve before publishing** - Always resolve all tasks before undrafting conversations to maintain dataset quality
 * **Regular review** - Check task status regularly to ensure the review process is progressing